 Fire smoke is a mixture of many hundreds of chemical compounds, the composition of which varies greatly depending on the fire.
 Nevertheless, a major fraction of fire smoke is composed of polycyclic aromatic hydrocarbons (PAH), many of which are known carcinogens.
 In Germany, there is currently no knowledge as to whether and, if so, how much carcinogenic PAHs are absorbed by firefighters during firefighting operations on duty.
-For this reason, the DGUV sponsored this research project.
+For this reason, the German Social Accident Insurance (DGUV) sponsored this research project.

-The study was carried out at the fire departments in the City of Hamburg and the Berlin, and included 217 firefighters from the professional and volunteer fire departments, as well as employees from the respiratory protection and hose repair units/facilities.
-First, personal baseline exposure to 1-hydroxypyrene (1-OHP), a metabolic product of the PAH pyrene, was measured in urine during the initial examination.
+The study was carried out at the fire departments in the city of Hamburg and Berlin and included 217 firefighters from the professional and volunteer fire departments, as well as employees from the respiratory protection and hose repair units/facilities.
+First, personal baseline exposure to 1-hydroxypyrene (1-OHP), a metabolic product of the polycyclic aromativ hydrocarbons (PAH) pyrene, was measured in urine during the initial examination.
 There are already numerous studies available that have previously investigated exposure to 1-OHP in the non-occupationally exposed general population, as well as from occupationally exposed workers to PAHs.